 Always carry Mexican Peso with you!

-Credit cards are widely accepted in Mexico, but you should always have cash with you, and definitely recommended carry Mexican Pesos instead of US dollars or Euros.
-Especially on the street, when buying street food be prepared that only Mexican Pesos are accepted.
+Credit cards are widely an asset in Mexico, but you should always have cash with you, and definitely recommended carry Mexican Pesos instead of US dollars or Euros.
+Especially on the street, when buying street food only Mexican Pesos are useful.

 Plug / Electricity